tsmx/human-readable/README.md

 If set to true, the whitespace between the number and unit string is omitted.
 E.g. `10MB` instead of `10 MB`.

-### fromTo(value, fromUnit, toUnit, options)
+### fromTo(value, fromSize, toSize, options)

-Converts a value from a given size unit to a human-readable string of the target unit.
+Converts a value from a given size unit to a human-readable string of the target size.
 E.g. converting Gigabytes to Megabytes.

 #### value